-The close of business on March 16, 1998 has been fixed as the record date (the "Record Date") for the determination of holders of shares of Common Stock entitled to notice of, and to vote at, the Annual Meeting.
-At the close of business on the Record Date, the Corporation had outstanding 7,469,668 shares of Common Stock, \$.01 par value per share (the "Common Stock").
+The close of business on March 15, 1999 has been fixed as the record date (the "Record Date") for the determination of holders of shares of Common Stock entitled to notice of, and to vote at, the Annual Meeting.
+At the close of business on the Record Date, the Corporation had outstanding 10,403,299 shares (excluding treasury shares) of Common Stock, \$.01 par value per share (the "Common Stock").
 In the election of directors, each holder of Common Stock will be entitled to a number of votes equal to the number of directors to be elected multiplied by the number of shares held.
 The votes so determined may be cast for one candidate or distributed among two or more candidates.
 On all other matters to come before the Annual Meeting, each holder of Common Stock will be entitled to one vote for each share owned.

 A majority of the outstanding shares of Common Stock will constitute a quorum at the Annual Meeting.
 Abstentions and broker non-votes will be counted for purposes of determining whether a quorum has been obtained.
-In the election of directors and with respect to the amendment of the Restated Certificate of Incorporation of the Corporation, abstentions and broker non-votes will not be counted.
+In the election of directors, abstentions and broker non-votes will not be counted.
 On all other matters, abstentions will be counted, but broker non-votes will not be counted, for purposes of determining whether a proposal has been approved.

-In the election of directors, the three candidates receiving the highest number of votes will be elected to fill the vacancies on the Board of Directors.
+In the election of directors, the two candidates receiving the highest number of votes will be elected to fill the vacancies on the Board of Directors.

-The Corporation's 1997 Annual Report to Shareholders is being mailed to shareholders with this Proxy Statement.
+The Corporation's 1998 Annual Report to Shareholders is being mailed to shareholders with this Proxy Statement.